Sample questions

 Working as a public health trainee often involves working long hours and requires flexibility.
 Whilst it is your responsibility to complete these shifts, they can be challenging as they may interfere with home life.
 These situations are unavoidable and therefore, it is important to learn how to professionally manage them, through open and honest communication.

-• E is an appropriate response as you are taking responsibility for the issue, demonstrating an understanding of your trainee responsibilities.
+and home life. - Response E takes responsibility for the issue, demonstrating an understanding of your trainee responsibilities.
 However, it is not as appropriate as option B as it could lead to further disruption later.
 Additionally, your supervisor would remain unaware of the issue when they may be able to assist.

-• C is neither appropriate nor inappropriate.
-Whilst you are informing your supervisor of the issue, which is appropriate, this response alone is not helpful in resolving the problem that you are presented with.
+- Response C informs your supervisor of the issue, which is appropriate, however this response alone is not helpful in resolving the problem that you are presented with.

-• A is not an appropriate response as you are not effectively and honestly communicating the issue and do not demonstrate an openness to resolve it.
+- Response A does not effectively and honestly communicate the issue and do not demonstrate an openness to resolve it.
 It also demonstrates a lack of knowledge of your responsibilities as a Public Health trainee.

 Example 4